Open Call for Directors

-While the committee will accept proposals up until the deadline of February 1, 2021, Sterling Playmakers encourages you to apply as soon as you are able, as this allows more time for the committee to review your proposal.
-You can download our application here.
+While the committee will accept proposals up until the deadline, Sterling Playmakers encourages you to apply as soon as you are able, as this allows more time for the committee to review your proposal.

 Following submission, the committee and the board will review applications.
 The Board may reach out to applicants with questions about their application.
-Finalists will be selected and asked to attend either in person or online interview.
-Final notifications will be made after interviews are completed and the board makes their final decisions.
+Finalists will be selected and asked to attend an interview either in person or virtually.
+Final notifications will be made after interviews are completed and the Board makes their final decisions.

 Sterling Playmakers looks forward to considering your submissions!
-Please feel free to email us with any questions.
+Contact us at email@example.com with any questions.